MonishkaDas/Cardiovascular-Disease-Prediction/starter_file/README.md

 ## Project Set Up and Installation

 The project was run and deployed on Azure ML studio.
 For anyone trying to replicate my work, you will need to create an Azure ML instance to run the notebook.
-The compute target, which in case is named "compute-cluster" is made and is used to run both the AutoML Model (_automl.ipynb_) and the HyperDrive Model (_hyperparameter-tuning.ipynb_). the files can found the repository along with the _train.py_ file that is the entry-script for the HyperDrive Configuration model, the _logs.py_ file to enable application insights and the _endpoint.py_ file to test the endpoints.
+The compute target, which in case is named "compute-cluster" is made and is used to run both the AutoML Model (_automl.ipynb_) and the HyperDrive Model (_hyperparameter-tuning.ipynb_).
+The files can found the repository along with the _train.py_ file that is the entry-script for the HyperDrive Configuration model, the _logs.py_ file to enable application insights and the _endpoint.py_ file to test the endpoints.
 To use the configurations on a different dataset, the _train.py_ and _endpoint.py_ files need to altered accordingly and the dataset has to be cleaned and processed as required.
 A few tweaks to the configuration must get you the best possible model that can be then deployed using the code in the  _automl.ipynb_ file.

 ## Dataset

 ### Overview

-Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year.
+Cardiovascular diseases (CVDs) are the number #1 cause of death globally, taking an estimated 17.9 million lives each year.
 CVDs are a group of disorders of the heart and blood vessels and include coronary heart disease, cerebrovascular disease, rheumatic heart disease and other conditions.
-Four out of 5CVD deaths are due to heart attacks and strokes, and one third of these deaths occur prematurely in people under 70 years of age.
+Four out of Five CVD deaths are due to heart attacks and strokes, and one third of these deaths occur prematurely in people under 70 years of age.

 Individuals at risk of CVD may demonstrate raised blood pressure, glucose, and lipids as well as overweight and obesity.
 These can all be easily measured in primary care facilities.
 Identifying those at highest risk of CVDs and ensuring they receive appropriate treatment can prevent premature deaths.
 Access to essential noncommunicable disease medicines and basic health technologies in all primary health care facilities is essential to ensure that those in need receive treatment and counselling.